 2. Participation in the Discussion questions above

 Students investigate a sustainability issue and design a biomimicry solution informed by two or more key ecological principles and strategies.
 Students present their design to the class.
 Please visit asknature.org for a comprehensive list of design features in nature for some inspiration!

 Outside, have students reflect upon the design and function of flora and fauna in the natural world.
 Pass around a leaf and invite students to observe the network of veins.
 To find out more, here is a link to a short video and article featuring ecologist and educator Janine M Benyus who founded the Biomimicry Institute.

-3. How do these networks for transporting water compare to our own man-made systems to transport water around this school?
+- How do these networks for transporting water compare to our own man-made systems totransport water around this school?

-Biomimicry is the mimicry of nature’s design features to create a sustainable design that is useful.
+Biomimicry is the mimicry of nature’s design features to solve complex human problems.